CarloLucibello/Tsunami.jl/README.md

 ## Features

-- Use `Tsunami.fit!` instead of implementing a training loop.
+- Use `Tsunami.fit` instead of implementing a training loop.
 - Logging (tensorboard).
 - Checkpoints (save and resume training).
 - Hyperparameters' schedulers.